Welcome to EPCOR Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 EPCOR is committed to an engagement approach that provides project transparency, a process to manage any questions or issues, and provides meaningful communication to residents.

-We recognize the importance of the Grand Trunk Off-Leash Dog Park to the Lauderdale community and dog park users, as the off-leash dog park allows owners and their dogs to spend time together and allows dogs a space for play and socialization.
+We recognize the importance of the Grand Trunk Off-Leash Dog Park to the Lauderdale community and dog park users.

 It is EPCOR’s responsibility to build the dry pond and maintain the underground drainage infrastructure.
 However, once the project is complete, the ownership and responsibility for maintenance of the dry pond surface, vegetation and amenities will rest with the City of Edmonton.